nixos-asia/website/en/direnv.md

 ```

 >[!tip] Newcomer Tip
-> If you have never used [[home-manager]] before, we recommend that you set it up[^nf] by following the instrutions at https://github.com/juspay/nix-dev-home.
+> If you have never used [[home-manager]] before, we recommend that you set it up by following the instrutions at https://github.com/juspay/nixos-unified-template (which is based on [nixos-unified](https://nixos-unified.org/), thus works on macOS and Linux).

-[^nf]: The "nix-dev-home" template uses [nixos-flake](https://community.flake.parts/nixos-flake), and works on both Linux or macOS.

 ### Text Editor configuration